‘Jurassic World Survivor’ Game Trademark Spotted, Perfect World Taking On ‘ARK’?

 Could a survival game based on the Jurassic World film franchise be on its way?
 Trademark and domain filings signal publisher Perfect World Entertainment is involved with Universal Studios to publish an open-world dinosaur title for PC and console, but can it beat ARK: Survival Evolved at its own game?

-Fan site Jurassic Outpost discovered a trademark filing for a game called Jurassic World Survivor just prior to the New Year.
+Fan site Jurassic Outpost discovered a trademark filing for a game called Jurassic World Survivor just before the New Year.
 The trademark filing was submitted on December 21 in the gaming and online gaming categories.

 There are also no hints on if Jurassic World Survivor will be developed by the Perfect World development house or one of the publisher’s other studios such as Cryptic Studios or Runic Games.